rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 -   LTLF: This forecasting method involves time scale ranging from months to even years.
 LTLF is very important for every production and load growth planning operations for long duration of time.
 The big advantage of LTLF is that it can remove the effects of random fluctuations occur in short term and make the prediction of long term trends.

-As mentioned in \cite{9812604}, there are methods for VSTLF including genetic algorithm, autoregressive moving average models and artificial neural network.
-STLF is utilized for time hardly from minutes to hours.
-STLF is the important source of information for daily operations and it is important for system operations.
-Researchers are taking more interest to design predictive models because STLF can be used to approximate the long time load.
-It is essential to have accurate predict knowledge of affecting factors to improve short term model.
-For duration of days to months, usually MTLF is used for load forecasting.
-It becomes popular in peak summer or winter.
-For load duration from few weeks to many years, LTLF is considered.
-The factors including weather data, characteristics of install devices at areas of interest, history of load and numbers of customers are accounted in it.
-The factors of economic are taken into account for long period methods of load forecasting.
 The Table \ref{forecasting_methods} \cite{9812604} below shows the different load forecasting methods and their characteristics.

 ```{=tex}
 \begin{table}[h]